superlangstar/langstar/README.md

 ---

-## ✨ Key Features
+# ✨ Key Features

-- ✅ Visual editor for building agent workflows with drag-and-drop
-- ✅ Modular components: LLMs, Tools, Memory, and custom logic blocks
+- ✅ **Visual Agent Builder**
+  Drag-and-drop UI to visually compose agents, tools, memory blocks, and conditionals without writing a line of code.

-- ✅ Auto-generation of Python code from visual flows
+- ✅ **Modular Architecture**
+  Components like LLMs, APIs, documents, RAG pipelines, and memory modules can be easily reused and extended.

-- ✅ One-click deployment (e.g., FastAPI, Streamlit)
+- ✅ **Automatic Code Generation**
+  Instantly convert your workflow into production-ready Python code — readable and customizable.

+- ✅ **Real-Time Block Execution for Debugging**
+  Execute each block independently during design time and immediately view inputs, outputs, and errors.
+  This dramatically improves debugging and understanding of how data flows through the agent.

-- ✅ Project saving and loading for version management
+- ✅ **Extensible for Developers**
+  For advanced users, Langstar offers hooks and customization options for logic and code injection.

 ---